Davao Eagles: Next two seasons (1999-2000)

 The following year in 1999, during the pre-season, the Eagles will no longer have Eugene Quilban in the lineup as he has joined Sta.
 Lucia Realtors in the PBA.
 Filling in his shoes is one-time PBL Most Valuable Player Bong Marata.
 Helping out Marata in the playing chores is Cebuano cager Felix Belano, who played for Chowking in the PBL last season and was actually drafted by Purefoods in the PBA's annual draft but failed to make it to the team's roster.

 On June 2, 1999, the Davao Eagles were crowned the Southern Conference Mindanao division champions following a smashing 89-75 conquest of SocSarGen Marlins at the RMC gym.

 In the MBA's third season in 2000, Davao finished second and a game behind Cebu Gems in the Southern Conference with nine wins and three losses.
 Davao were swept by Negros Slashers in the best-of-three semifinal series.

 Final two years (2001-2002)

+On October 1, 2001, the team entered a partnership with The Professionals Group (TPG).
+The deal is similar to other mergers of MBA teams and their corporate sponsors.
 Under coach Jun Noel, Davao ended up with 3 wins and 11 losses in the 2001 MBA first phase conference.
 The Eagles finished with four wins and ten losses in the second phase and were swept in two games by the Cebuana Lhuillier Gems in the semifinals.